lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

 7. Install Python 3.9.9.

     ```{attention}
-    MOONSHINE DOES NOT SUPPORT OTHER VERSIONS OF PYTHON
+    MoonShineP DOES NOT SUPPORT OTHER VERSIONS OF PYTHON
     ```

    Reference: [How to Update Python on Raspberry Pi](https://linuxhint.com/update-python-raspberry-pi/)